thetruthisquran/thetruthisquran.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
+description: Quran is the final book from God.
+Islam is derived from this book only and no other book must take a higher priority.
+The Quran explains all the information in detail.
 ---
 <h1 class="post-title" align="center">Quran Explained</h1>
 Answering the most critical questions from the Quran by studying and analysing it verse by verse.